19hours/sg-statutes/Acts/Bankruptcy Act.md

 (ii) the property of the bankrupt may become subject to a confiscation order or be required to meet some other order made on those proceedings.

-(3) The court may, on application, vary or revoke an order made under subsection (2).
+(3) The court may, on an application, vary or revoke an order made under subsection (2).

 ## PART VIII